rphanley/Energy-Glossary-Project/README.md

 ## Deployment

-The project was deployed on GitHub Pages.
-To do this, I clicked on the "Settings" tab of the charge-locator repository in GitHub.
-Then I scrolled down to the GitHub Pages section.
-From the Source drop-down menu I selected "master branch" to deploy the website from the latest master code.
-GitHub then published the website at: [charge-locator](https://rphanley.github.io/charge-locator/)

-- **Local Install**: The website can be installed locally by clicking the "Clone or download" button at : [charge-locator](https://github.com/rphanley/charge-locator), then clicking on "Download ZIP" to download the folder structure and all files to your device.
+The project was deployed on [Heroku](https://heroku.com).
+The project was first checked in and pushed on GitHub.
+A new user account was created on Heroku.
+From the Personal page, the New button was used to create the app "energy-glossary".
+Then clicking on the newly created app, first the config variables were set in the Settings tab:
+- IP = 0.0.0.0 for localhost,
+- MONGO_URI = the connection string specified by MongoDB (including the database collection, username and password)
+- PORT = 5000
+- SECRET_KEY = a secret key used in the application to allow use of flash messaging in Flask.

+ Then in the Deploy tab, GitHub was selected as the deployment method.
+The Heroku app was then connected to the energy-glossary repo on GitHub (https://github.com/rphanley/energy-glossary).
+Scrolling down on the Deployment page on Heroku, in the Manual deploy section, the master branch was selected.
+Then the "Deploy Branch" button was clicked to run the deployment on Heroku.
+The project is deployed at [energy-glossary](https://energy-glossary.herokuapp.com/).

+- **Local Install**: The application could be installed locally by for example, creating a virtual environment on a Linux system (https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments).
+The source files are avaiable to download from [GitHub](https://github.com/rphanley/energy-glossary) using the Clone or download button.
+The pre-requisites for the application, such as Flask, can then be installed from the Linux command line using: pip3 install -r requirements.txt   .
+Then run the application using: python3 app.py

 ## Credits

 ### Content
-- Modal logo and car icon courtesy of bigstockphoto.com.
-- Lightning marker icon courtesy of FontAwesome.
+- Sample energy glossary courtesy of [California Energy Commission](https://www.energy.ca.gov/resources/energy-glossary)

-### Media

 ### Acknowledgements
-I want to acknowledge the invaluable help and guidance of my tutor Xavier, and mentor Ignatius, in developing this project.
+I want to acknowledge again the help and guidance from my tutor Xavier, and mentor Ignatius, in developing this project.